wazo-platform/wazo-platform.org/content/blog/sprint-review-2103.md

 ## New features in this release

 * **Call Recording**: it is now possible to record calls that are coming from and going to a queue or a group.
-* **Call Recording**: There is a new API to delete multiple recordings, useful to purge recordings automatically.
+* **Call Recording**: API to delete multiple recordings, useful to purge recordings automatically.

 ## Technical features